Mauro-Marconetto/Mi-especialista-v5/README.md

-# Firebase Studio
+# Hello World Display

-This is a NextJS starter in Firebase Studio.
+This is a Next.js application that displays a simple "Hello, World!" message.
+It's built with a focus on clean design and a calm user experience.

-To get started, take a look at src/app/page.tsx.
+To get started, take a look at `src/app/page.tsx`.